krishnakanttripathi988/krishna-book-store/README.md

   * A search box which shows the books with the help of Google Book Api for the given query.

   * Searched books have text on their bottom, weather it is already exist in bookstore or not.

+** Reasons behind the implementation **
+* with the help of this web app user can track the list of books they are interested to read in future.

+** Prerequisite **
+* a system or a server to host the web-app
+* Python 3 or later versions
+* heroku CLI for hosting it on heroku

  ** Assumptions **

-  *Added some books with popular keywords to the inventory using Google book API with a script(base_script.py)
+  * Added some books with popular keywords to the inventory using Google book API with a script(base_script.py)

   * Delete and Edit options are only for the books that are in the inventory.